Menu

 Key points – How to save money

-• Humans have evolved to deal with threats via short-term thinking and to compete for status with showy resources.
-Saving requires long-term thinking that runs counter to these deep-rooted tendencies.
+1. Saving requires overcoming the instinct to prioritise immediate needs.
+Humans have evolved to deal with threats via short-term thinking and to compete for status by showing off.
+Getting good at saving takes long-term thinking that runs counter to these deep-rooted tendencies.

-• You will find it easier to overcome these tendencies by spending time reflecting on what really matters to you in life, especially over the longer term.
-Think hard about what you’re really saving for and why it matters to you.
-Set up personal reminders about what you’re aiming for, for example by sticking red dots on your credit card.
+2. Consider the values and goals motivating you to save.
+Reflect on what really matters to you in life, especially over the longer term.
+Think hard about what you want to save for and why it’s important.
+Set up personal reminders about your aims.

 Learn more